The Alchemy of Calm: Adaptogens for Menopause Anxiety in Your Second Spring

 Ashwagandha is frequently taken as a capsule, tincture, or mixed into warm drinks as a “moon milk” or evening latte.
 Always follow product directions and consult your healthcare provider, especially if you take medications or have thyroid concerns.

-2. Rhodiola Rosea – The Golden Mind for Emotional Fatigue
+2. Rhodiola Rosea – The Golden Mind

 Perfect for: